craigmart/digitalgarden/src/site/notes/Intro to Ray's Sermon Index.md

 ---
-{"dg-publish":true,"permalink":"/intro-to-ray-s-sermon-index/","tags":["gardenEntry"],"updated":"2025-04-26T09:48:43.285-05:00"}
+{"dg-publish":true,"permalink":"/intro-to-ray-s-sermon-index/","tags":["gardenEntry"],"updated":"2025-04-26T09:54:54.909-05:00"}
 ---

+# Introduction to Ray's Sermon Index

-I've been doing some light research on the system the Ray used to organize his sermons.
-Ray and I had countless conversation on his process and how he thinks about his preparation and planning to preach God's Word.
+I've been doing some light research on the system Ray used to organize his sermons.
+Ray and I had countless conversations about his process and how he approached preparation and planning for preaching God's Word.

-After his passing I wanted to make sure his system was protected and didnt get left in a box and forgotten.
-It's hard to describe the debth and breth of work represented in his collection.
-From what I can tell he never missed a week.
-From his first entry number one on June 14, 1957 in Milan, Michigan to his last entry - number 6537 -  on December 5th, 2021 in Peoria, Arizona.
-Over 64 years, 5 months and 21 days he spoke in front of His Church proclaim His Good News.
+After his passing, I wanted to ensure his system was protected and didn't end up forgotten in a box.
+It's hard to capture the depth and breadth of work represented in his collection.
+From what I can tell, he never missed a week.
+From his first sermon entry, number one on June 14, 1957, in Milan, Michigan, to his final entry—number 6537—on December 5, 2021, in Peoria, Arizona, he preached for 64 years, 5 months, and 21 days, faithfully proclaiming God's Good News.

-I would love to go over these stats with Ray - he loves this kind of stuff.
-Get this...
+I would have loved to share these stats with Ray—he absolutely loved this kind of stuff.
+Get this:

 > Ray produced 101 sermons a year for 64 years.

-Thats 1.94 sermons a week.
-Thie includes the gospel meetings AM and PM sermons and all his time off (he was not keen on missing Sundays).
-He was prolific in his work for the Lord.
+That's about 1.94 sermons per week.
+This number includes gospel meetings, morning and evening sermons, and all his time off (though he was never keen on missing Sundays).
+He was truly prolific in his work for the Lord.

-As a family we plan to disolve his collections of cards into our family houseolhs.
-There is meaninful topics, specaial occasions and trasure yet to be discovered.
-Holly and I are starting the process and plan to have the 276 pages of index digitized for searghin and reference.
-Some of the sermon cards will be scanned in too but the volumn is just oo much.
+As a family, we plan to carefully disperse his collection of sermon cards among our households.
+There are meaningful topics, special occasions, and treasures yet to be discovered.
+Holly and I have started the process and plan to digitize the 276-page index for easier searching and referencing.
+We'll also scan some sermon cards, although scanning them all is simply too large a task.
+The digital archived will be stored at the web address.

-We'll distribute the card to all the family for care fo and pass down.
+We'll distribute the cards to family members for safekeeping and to pass down through generations.

-The fist step is to find out about this system.
-I did a few web searchs and there is not much info.
-I recently tasked an AI tool to doo some deep resarch.
-It did an exaustive search of the internet and old nerspapers and church bulletin archives.
-What's below is the report of that deep research.
-I found a few things interesting.
-The system as Ray knew came out in 1956.
-There is mention in Church of Christ bulletins of the system and classes on how to use it.
-I found it intersting that the precursor to Rays system by Martin Luthur King, Jr.
+The first step was to find more about this organizational system.
+After a few web searches, I discovered there wasn't much information available.
+Recently, I tasked an AI tool with doing some deeper research.
+It conducted an exhaustive search across the internet, old newspapers, and church bulletin archives.
+Below is the report with interesting links to sources.

 Thanks Ray,
 Craig

 ---